Blackwall railway station

-The station was designed by architect William Tite in an ornate Italianate style.
+History

 It opened on 6 July 1840 with services connecting with a ferry service to Gravesend, Kent.

 Between 1870 and 1890 the station was also served by some North London Railway trains from Broad Street via Hackney and Bow services to connect to the ferry services.
 The station was renovated at this time.

 In March 1926 the London and North Eastern Railway and Port of London Authority announced passenger services would be withdrawn on 30 June 1926.
 However, with the start of the national general strike services were suspended early on 3 May 1926, and never resumed.

+Betjeman, writing of the period before closure, notes the condition of the line and station.

-John Betjeman (1906-1984) in his book First and Last Loves, wrote of a journey on the L&BR "Those frequent and quite empty trains of the Blackwall Railway ran from a special platform at Fenchurch Street.
-I remember them.
-Like stagecoaches they rumbled past East End chimney pots, wharves and shipping stopping at empty black stations till they came to a final halt at Blackwall station...When one emerged there, there was nothing to see beyond it but a cobbled quay and a vast stretch of wind whipped water..."
+Those frequent and quite empty trains of the Blackwall Railway ran from a special platform at Fenchurch Street.
+I remember them well.
+Like stage coaches they rumbled slowly past East-End chimney pots, wharves and shipping, stopping at empty black stations, till they came to a final halt at Blackwall.
+When one emerged there was nothing to see but a cobbled quay and a vast stretch of wind whipped water.